-Upon arrival at Ben Gurion Airport in Israel — the fourth stop on his Middle East journey — in the early afternoon of Tuesday, 22 July, the Secretary-General was greeted by Ya’akov Peri, Minister of Science and Technology.
+Upon arrival at Ben Gurion Airport in Israel — the fourth stop on his Middle East journey — in the early afternoon of Tuesday, 22 July, United Nations Secretary-General Ban Ki-moon was greeted by Ya’akov Peri, Minister of Science and Technology.
 From the airport, the Secretary-General travelled by road directly to Tel Aviv to meet at the Ministry of Defense with Israeli Defense Minister Moshe Ya’alon.

 He then held a press encounter followed by a meeting with Prime Minister Benjamin Netanyahu.
 The meeting took place in Tel Aviv at the headquarters of the Israeli army.
 Prior to speaking to the press, the Prime Minister showed the Secretary-General some of the rockets that landed in Israel after having been launched from Gaza.
 While sharing Israel’s “legitimate security concern and right to defend country and citizens”, he noted that “military actions will not increase Israel’s stability and security in the longer term.”
 His message to Israelis and Palestinians is the same, he said: Stop fighting; start talking; and take on the root causes of the conflict.